Chromatic thresholds for linear equations and recurrence: Introduction

+\paragraph{Our approach.} The two directions of \cref{thm:main0} require different structural mechanisms.
+We describe them in the order in which they appear in the paper.

-To prove $(b) \Rightarrow (a)$, our proof is based on a Fourier--analytic argument.
-Assume that $A\subseteq \FF_p$ is $\cL$-solution-free and has positive density.
-Condition $(b)$ provides a translation-invariant sub-equation on at least three variables.
+\textit{The Fourier--Bohr direction: $(b)\Rightarrow(a)$.} Assume that $A\subseteq \FF_p$ is $\cL$-solution-free and has positive density.
+Condition $(b)$ provides a translation-invariant sub-equation in at least three variables.
 By a supersaturation theorem, a dense set $A$ contains many solutions to this sub-equation.
 This leads to a structural restriction: $A$ cannot place many points inside the Bohr set $B$ associated with its large spectrum.
 Intuitively, points in this Bohr set behave like approximate periods for the structured part of $A$; if $A$ clustered there, then the shift-invariance forced by the zero-sum sub-equation would produce too many completions to a forbidden solution of $\cL$.
 Once we know that $A\cap B$ is small, a bounded coloring follows: discretizing the phases of the characters in the large spectrum partitions $\FF_p$ into a bounded number of cells in which all differences lie in $B$, so each cell induces a sparse subgraph of $\Cay(\FF_p,A)$ and hence has bounded chromatic number.
-The point where the ``at least three coefficients'' hypothesis becomes essential is in the Fourier control of the contribution from frequencies outside the large spectrum: having at least three terms allows us to dominate higher moments by the $L^2$-norm via Parseval identity, which is precisely what fails when the only zero-sum subcollection has size two.
+The point where the assumption that the zero-sum subcollection has at least three coefficients becomes essential is in the Fourier control of the contribution from frequencies outside the large spectrum: having at least three terms allows us to dominate higher moments by the $L^2$-norm via Parseval identity, which is precisely what fails when the only zero-sum subcollection has size two.